bitcraze/crazyradio2-firmware/docs/functional-areas/CBOR-RPC.md

     [type (1), msgid, "well-known.NotFound", Null]

-This is a special case to indicate that the method does not exists.
+This is a special case to indicate that the method does not exist.

 ## Listing methods

 A special method exists to list the supported methods of a server:

-    [type (0), msgid, "well-known.methods, None]
+    [type (0), msgid, "well-known.methods", None]

 The response result contains a CBOR Map with as key string of the method name and as value an unsigned integer that can be used as method index.